dofloinn/Fallout3rdYear/1_ClientServingProgramming/Exam Notes.md

 ![](https://i.imgur.com/VNiWUzl.png)

 1. <mark style="background: #FF5582A6;">Preparing the data.</mark> The application protocol prepares a block of data for transmission.
-For example, an email message (SMTP). a file (FTP). a block of user input (TELNET).
+For example, an email message (SMTP), a file (FTP). a block of user input (TELNET).
 2. <mark style="background: #FF5582A6;">Using a common syntax.</mark> If necessary, data is converted to a form expected by the destination.
 This may include a different character code, the use of encryption. and/or compression.
 3. <mark style="background: #FF5582A6;">Segmenting the data.</mark> TCP may break data block into a number of segments, keeping track of their sequence.
 Each TCP segment includes a header containing a sequence number and a frame check sequence to detect errors.
 4. <mark style="background: #FF5582A6;">Duplicating segments.</mark> A copy is made of each TCP segment, in case the loss or damage of a segment necessitates retransmission.
 When an acknowledgment is received from the other TCP entity, a segment is erased.